 A TBE arrangement converts automatically and by operation of law to a tenancy in common in the event that spouses divorce.

 As a practical matter, real property would be a marital asset subject to division in family court when spouses divorce.
 This usually results in the property being sold or transferred into the sole ownership of one spouse or the other as part of the divorce proceedings.

 Tenancy in common is a popular and less restrictive type of ownership.
 Tenants in common can hold ownership interests in different percentages.
 They're not necessarily "equal" co-owners, and they don't have to be married or even be related to each other.

 Joe might own 60% while Sally owns 40%.
 But Joe and Sally each retain the right to use and enjoy the entire premises despite these ownership percentages.

 This type of ownership carries no rights of survivorship.
 Either tenant is free to dispose of or transfer his share of the property to a third party without the consent of his co-owner.
 If Joe sold his 60% ownership interest to Tom and Bill, Sally would find herself in a tenant in common arrangement with Tom and Bill even if this isn't to her liking.

 What States Observe This Form of Tenancy?

-- States that recognize tenancies by the entirety for all types of property include Arkansas, Delaware, Florida, Hawaii, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, Oklahoma, Pennsylvania, Tennessee, Vermont, Virginia, and Wyoming.
+The states that recognize tenancies by the entirety for all types of property are Alaska, Arkansas, Delaware, Florida, Hawaii, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, Oklahoma, Pennsylvania, Rhode Island, Tennessee, Vermont, Virginia, and Wyoming.